2024-05-13

 Ascent: 63

 Today was a little warmer than yesterday, no need for s jacket.
-Today I walked along John Muir Way on a dismantled railway.
+I walked along the John Muir Way on a dismantled railway.
 I was afraid that it would be very hot, but most of the way there were lots of trees on both sides.
-Lots of tacos again today, but it was easier to walk on the side, many times there were paths close to the tarmac, much softer for my feet.
+Lots of tarmac again today, but it was easier to walk on the side, many times there were paths close to the tarmac, much softer for my feet.

 I met a lot of people along the way (though you can't tell from the photos).
 One man told me of a nice café, The Fells Coffee House.
 It wasn't too far out of the way and I felt an urge to check it out.